Ex-campaign chief defends Trump, defies Democrats at impeachment hearing

 “It is now clear the investigation was populated by many Trump haters who had their own agenda - to try and take down a duly elected president of the United States.
 As for actual ‘collusion’ or ‘conspiracy,’ there was none.
 What there has been however, is harassment of the president from the day he won the election,” Lewandowski testified.

-Republican Representative Ken Buck asked Lewandowski if he thought Russian President Vladimir Putin was laughing about the hearing and thinking of committee Democrats as “useful idiots.”
-Democrat Sheila Jackson-Lee objected to use of the phrase.
+Barry Berke, a lawyer for the House Democrats, questioned Lewandowski about an appearance on the MSNBC news channel in which he made comments that contradicted his testimony to Mueller.

+“Perhaps I was inaccurate at the time,” Lewandowski testified, adding that “I have no obligation to have a candid conversation with the media.”

-Reporting by David Morgan; Additional reporting by Steve Holland and Eric Beech; Editing by Peter Cooney and Will Dunham
+Reporting by David Morgan and Jan Wolfe; Additional reporting by Steve Holland; Editing by Will Dunham